Torres Strait: Era of European colonisation

 In 1770 Lieutenant James Cook rounded Cape York, turned south-west and landed on Possession Island.
 From the top of a hill, he signalled down to the ship that he could see a navigable passage through the dangerous Strait.
-Later in Batavia, where he learnt that the French had preceded him across the Pacific, Cook re-wrote this signalling drill as a possession ceremony, saying he had claimed Australia's east coast for the British Crown.
+Later in Batavia.
+It has been postulated that when he learned that the French had preceded him across the Pacific, that Cook re-wrote this signalling drill as a possession ceremony, saying he had claimed Australia's east coast for the British Crown.